 People with neuropsychiatric disorders, especially Schizophrenia are acutely vulnerable to institutional abuse in prisons and jails.
 People with this disorder can be impaired in their capacity to follow orders.
 Their behaviors can anger corrections staff.
-In Schizophrenia, a command hallucination can cause someone to violate or disobey a rule or an order.
-Command hallucinations are not about someone just voluntarily obeying a disembodied “voice”.
-This is a neurological phenomenon involving the command and control system in the brain coordinating volition and motor activities – it is much more complex, devastating, and involuntary as a neurological dysfunction than most people understand.
+In Schizophrenia, a command hallucination (a neurological phenomenon – which is much more complex than simply hearing a voice and obeying it) can cause someone to violate or disobey a rule or an order.
 Inmates are punished, often harshly for these behaviors.
 More fundamentally, people are unjustly convicted for violent and non-violent acts produced by command hallucinations and other neuropsychiatric symptoms of SMI that deprive people of regulatory control.
-DueJusticeProject is particularly interested in reports about punishment of symptomatic behaviors.

 note: The following link does not involve the criminal justice system, however, DJP has decided that the abuse reported in this story is “worthy” of being on this page: